Freddie Stone

+Frederick Jerome Stewart (born June 5, 1947), known professionally as Freddie Stone, is an American pastor and musician, known for being a member of Sly and the Family Stone.

+Career

-Freddie Stone (born Frederick Jerome Stewart, June 5, 1947) is an American pastor and musician, best known as a co-founder, guitarist, and vocalist in the band Sly and the Family Stone, fronted by his brother Sly and including his sister Rose.
+Born Frederick Stewart, he started playing music when he was twelve.
+In 1966, Freddie co-founded the band Sly and the Family Stone, fronted by his brother Sly and including his sister Rose.
+He was the guitarist and vocalist.
+After leaving the band in the late 1970s, Stone signed a short recording contract with Motown Records.
 He was inducted into the Rock and Roll Hall of Fame in 1993 as a member of Sly and the Family Stone.

-After leaving the band in the late 1970s, Stone signed a short recording contract with Motown Records.

 Personal life

 His childhood years were spent in Vallejo, California.
 His parents were Christians and they attended the Pentecostal church.
 They also were musicians with his father playing violin, harp and guitar and his mother playing guitar as well as piano.
 His early years were spent at church and without racial inhibition.
 His mother would babysit the children in the neighborhood who happened to be of all colors.
-He started playing music when he was twelve.

 As a result of fighting at Vallejo High School, he was expelled and had to attend Benicia High School.
 He did quite well there and in his junior year he was MVP on his basketball team.
 In his senior year he was President of the student body.
 Not long after he graduated, the Stewart family along with Freddie moved to San Francisco.